Yep, you read that headline correctly. We bought a foreclosed rental house!

 How Do You Afford It?

-We paid cash for the house, which sounds impressive — “we bought a house in cash!” — until you consider that a new Toyota Camry costs more than this house.
+I paid cash for the house, which sounds impressive — “I bought a house in cash!” — until you consider that a new Toyota Camry costs more than this house.
 (The Camry starts at $22,000).

-We saved that cash last year, in 2011, so I’m not counting the initial purchase cost towards my goal of investing 100 percent of my 2012 income.
-We saved roughly $28,000 by the end of last year, which we earmarked for some future investment.
-(We thought we’d use it as a down payment on a rental home … not realizing we’d use it for the entire cash purchase of a house!)
+I saved that cash last year, in 2011.
+I put aside roughly $28,000 by the end of last year, which I’d earmarked for some future investment.
+(I thought I’d use it as a down payment on a rental home … not realizing I’d use it for the entire cash purchase of a house!)